 MATTEIS / LOOK AT SCIENCES / SCIENCE PHOTO LIBRARY MATTEIS / LOOK AT SCIENCES / SCIENCE PHOTO LIBRARY

 Oil palm plantation research.
-Workers with washed and dried oil palm (Elaeis guineensis) seeds at a plantation, in Sumatra, Indonesia.
-These seeds will be used to produce hybrid seeds with more desirable qualities.
+Worker in a store room containing samples of dried oil palm (Elaeis guineensis) leaves at a plantation, in Sumatra, Indonesia.
+These samples are used to monitor nutrient levels in the palm trees, which helps guide the application of fertilisers.
 The fruit of the oil palm contains oils that are used in many food products and non-food household products.
 It is also potentially useful for the production of biodiesel.
 Though native to West Africa, this species of palm has been successfully introduced to many tropical regions.
-In Indonesia, the cultivation of oil palms has led to a significant loss of rainforest and decrease in biodiversity, however this plantation is attempting to operate in a sustainable and ethical way.
+In Indonesia, the cultivation of oil palms has led to a significant loss of rainforest and decrease in biodiversity, however this plantation is attempting to operate in a sustainable and ethical.

 Model release not available.
 Property release not available.